-Figure 7: Location Map of Proposed 33/11 KVA electrical substation

-The area is 40 decimal which is about 150 feet long and 100 feet wide.
-The site is situated in the eastern side of Feni-Porshuram road and within 10 meters from the road.
-The eastern side of the proposed site is open agricultural field through which a canal has passed (Figure- 7 & 8).
-In the west of the proposed site, a small settlement composed of mostly 5-7 houses (Figure-7, 10 & 11) is over there.
+Figure 7: Location Map of Proposed 33/11 KVA electrical substation side of the proposed site is open agricultural field through which a canal has passed (Figure- 7 & 8).
+In the west of the proposed site, the Feni-Parshuram High way runs behind which a small settlement composed of mostly 5-7 houses (Figure-7, 10 & 11) is over there.
 There are also 5 houses built scattered alongside the high way and open fields to the north of the site (Figure-7, 12 & 13) and Bondhua village to the south (Figure-7, 14 & 15).